emilyhunt/MWGaia-DN-machine-learning-course/supervised-ml/04_convolutional_neural_networks.md

-# 4. Convolutional neural networks
+# 4. More advanced models (mostly convolutional neural networks)

 Don't be afraid - try to play a bit with CNNs yourself.